hubmartin/rapsberry-pi-still-ftp-webcam-with-arduino-power-management/README.md

 This project contains Python script that will take a still picture from Raspberry Pi camera after boot and transfer it over network to the FTP server.

+In the image there is also temperature and humidity from DTH22 AM2302 sensor.

 The Rpi is periodically turned on and off by Arduino and P-FET.
 This way the node can work from batteries with solar-charger.

 If there is a `update.py` file in the target FTP directory, the script in Rpi is automatically downloaded over FTP and updated.
 Next time is run this updated version.